"No one has ever identified a positive health benefit to mercury in the human body."

 1 tonne = 1 million grams (g)

-Just 1 g of inorganic Hg is sufficient to kill a 70 kg (154 lb) adult.
-Organic Hg compounds are much more toxic.
+1 g of inorganic Hg can kill a 70 kg (154 lb) adult.
+Organic Hg compounds are more toxic.

 1 gram = 1 million micrograms (μg)